kef/hieos/src/xtest/test/scripts/tests/12311/readme.txt

-XGQ GetDocuments Cross Gateway Query
+XCQ GetDocuments Cross Community Query

 This test is dependent on test 12309 which does a FindDocuments query returning ObjectRefs.
 This test takes those ObjectRefs and retrieves (really query) the full metadata from the